26 Jun How To Create A Job Hunting Routine

 What can you do to make this a (relatively) enjoyable experience?
 Can you head to the local coffee shop and work on your job applications for 2-3 hours a day over a coffee or two?
 You’ll get a nice buzz from being around people and soon you’ll become a regular and benefit from that interaction with the staff and other regulars…something which can be supportive if you’re missing the social aspect of your past employment.

-Or can you lock yourself away in a particular room at home with a cup of your favorite tea and a plate of biscuits and relish the quiet?
-Maybe a business owning friend has a little desk somewhere in their office you can use just for this and to keep you in that work mode while you are doing it…not to mention gain the social side again.
+If you’re isolating how can you make your environment work for you?
+Can you lock yourself away in a particular room at home with a cup of your favorite tea and a plate of biscuits and relish the quiet?
 Having a set place just for your job finding work will help get you in the right frame of mind much faster, but it will also help you switch off too, when you’ve finished for the day.

 2. Have a time limit

 If you’re spending all day, every day on this you will burn out.
 Give yourself a timetable, perhaps with a day off now and again, and keep to it.
 What you think is sensible is up to you.
-I encourage clients to set aside either a morning a day, perhaps, and use the afternoon for exercise, volunteering or doing those odd jobs around the house they never got around to while at work.
+I encourage clients to set aside a few hours every day of a non working day.

 3. Sneak in the back way

 If all you are doing is sending out CV after CV you are soon going to get bored.
-My suggestion is to find an organisation that you can intern with for a while or do some volunteer work, and get out there meeting people, polishing your skills and opening up your horizons.
+My suggestion is to find an organisation that you can intern with for a while or do some volunteer work, and get out there meeting people.
+This will also help you polish your skills and open up your horizons.
 You will have something fresh and up to date to talk upon on your CV and in interviews, and keep that energy up and vibrant.

 4. Schedule in regular reviews

 If you are sending CVs right, left and centre and nothing is happening, maybe it is time to book an appointment to look at your CV or covering letter.
-I offer a CV review for £299 which we can do in person in London or over the phone or Skype.
-If you are getting interviews but not getting past the first meeting once, again, a session to give you a little more polishing may be helpful.
+If you are getting interviews but not getting past the first meeting once, again, a little more polishing may be helpful.
 I would suggest you have your own review session once a month at the very least.

 5. Take a job just for the money

-If you have your heart set on something but are feeling that time is running our, financially, think about taking on a job, just for the money. the trick here is to take on something like bar work, construction, waitressing or reception work.
-There will be no or little seep into your non working hours so you can keep your head focused on your dream job hunt, but you also take the pressure off financially.
-What’s more, you’ll also be meeting people too, and that’s always good.
+You may have your heart set on something but feel that time is running out, financially.
+If so, think about taking on a job, just for the money.
+The trick here is to take on something that doesn’t seep into your non working hours so you can keep your head focused on your dream job hunt.
+Meanwhile, you take the pressure off financially.
+Another plus is that you’ll also be meeting people too.
+This keeps you feeling connected, confident and widens your network.
 You may be tired at first, especially if you’ve been out of the routine of work for a while, but soon you’ll be up to speed and back to the job hunting routine.

 This is also a good thing to do if you find an unstructured life is making you a bit depressed.
-Imposing structure from without really helps some people and I’ve known people decide to go back to University to have some forced structure to their day.
+Imposing structure really helps some people.
+I’ve even known people decide to go back to University to get some structure to their day.
 There’s no shame in it; just recognise and work with that need.

 6. Shake it up

 Do different things every day.
-So Monday might be a day of looking through the online job listings, Tuesday is for phoning agencies and keeping in touch with them, Wednesday you’ll be going through all your trade or industry newsletters and papers to see what positions are being offered there.
+So Monday might be a day of looking through the online job listings.
+Tuesday is for phoning agencies and keeping in touch with them.
+Wednesday you’ll be going through all your trade or industry newsletters and papers to see what positions are being offered there.
 Thursday could be spent on LinkedIn and Friday actually on the phone and contacting old industry contacts.
-It’s up to you how you structure it but if you’re checking out the job ads every day and nothing new is coming up, you are going to feel a fatigued and deflated.
+It’s up to you how you structure it.
+However, if you’re checking out the job ads every day and nothing new is coming up, you are going to feel a fatigued and deflated.
 This way, you give them a week to change and keep things varied for you.